smartdevicelink/sdl_evolution/process.md

 The SmartDeviceLink Consortium (SDLC) seeks the help of the community to help guide and shape how SDL changes.
 To do that effectively, we outline in this document a process for introducing ideas to SDL and how the SDLC Steering Committee will guide those ideas through the review process.

 ## Scope
-Any changes to the [SDL RPC spec](https://github.com/smartdevicelink/rpc_spec), the [SDL protocol](https://github.com/smartdevicelink/protocol_spec), public API changes to the SDL [iOS](https://github.com/smartdevicelink/sdl_ios) or [Android](https://github.com/smartdevicelink/sdl_android) SDKs, or major changes to [SDL Core](https://github.com/smartdevicelink/sdl_core) must go through the SDL evolution proposal and review process.
-SDL is versioned using [semantic versioning](http://www.semver.org).
-Therefore, any public API removal, alteration, or addition is a minor or major version change to the respective spec or library, no matter how small the change.
-The only minor or major change that does not need to go through this process is a misspelled API name in a mobile SDK.
-In that case, write an issue against the respective repository.
-Changes that do not make a spec or public API change should go through the normal contribution process, for example, [this is the iOS repository's process](https://github.com/smartdevicelink/sdl_ios/blob/master/.github/CONTRIBUTING.md).
+Any changes to the [SDL RPC spec](https://github.com/smartdevicelink/rpc_spec), the [SDL protocol](https://github.com/smartdevicelink/protocol_spec), enhancements or major API changes to the SDL [iOS](https://github.com/smartdevicelink/sdl_ios) or [Android](https://github.com/smartdevicelink/sdl_android) SDKs, and [SDL Core](https://github.com/smartdevicelink/sdl_core) must go through the SDL evolution proposal and review process.
+An enhancement is defined as changing any behavior in a way that is different from the original definition of the behavior.
+Please reference the [Proposals versus Issues document][proposals_versus_issues] for more information on what constitutes an Evolution Proposal versus a bug fix.
+Major changes are defined according to [semantic versioning](http://www.semver.org).

+Bug fixes should go through the normal contribution process, for example, [this is the iOS repository's process](https://github.com/smartdevicelink/sdl_ios/blob/master/.github/CONTRIBUTING.md).

+If you have questions about if a particular case should be an Evolution Proposal or bug fix, please ask on [SDL slack][sdl_slack].

 ## Participation
 Everyone is welcome to discuss and propose new changes to SDL on the [#sdl_evolution channel][sdl_evolution_channel] on the [SDL slack][sdl_slack].
 Proposals under current review will be given an issue on the [sdl_evolution repository][sdl_evolution_repo].
 Before posting a review, please read "What goes into a review?" below.